-Day-1 of Tennis at the Rio 2016 Olympic Games saw it’s share of intriguing upsets and a pair of American Victories.
+Day-1 of Tennis at the Rio 2016 Summer Games saw it’s share of intriguing upsets and a pair of American Victories.
 Check out the full match recaps from Center Court below…

 - (USA) Madison Keys is into Round-2 with a win over (MNE) Danka Kovinic